noncent/developers-cheat-sheet/README.md

-# Everyday Cheet Sheet | Daily use commands for developer
+# Daily use commands for developers and system administrators
+Developers and system administrators often rely on a set of daily use commands to manage and troubleshoot systems.
+Here are some commonly used commands:

 ### Drupal CMS
 ---